Why Your Feelings About Money Are Costing You Passive Income

 One reframe that changes everything: stop measuring money in dollars and start measuring it in freedom.

-At 16 years old, putting $2,000 in a bank account at 8% interest was a revelation.
+At 16 years old, putting $2,000 in a bank account at 8 percent interest was a revelation.
 That $160 in annual interest represented two full weeks of income.
-Not just money — time.
-Time that didn't require showing up anywhere, lifting anything, or answering to anyone.
-That feeling — the excitement of money earning without your direct labor — is one worth holding onto.
+Not just money.
+Time.
+Time that did not require showing up anywhere, lifting anything, or answering to anyone.
+That feeling, the excitement of money earning without your direct labor, is one worth holding onto.

 Every dollar you deploy into passive income is buying back a piece of your calendar.
 A piece of your life.
 When you start thinking in those terms, the motivation to go acquire capital and put it to work stops feeling like hustle and starts feeling like freedom-building.
 It becomes a game you actually want to play.

-We often say we want something "outside our comfort zone."
+We often say we want something outside our comfort zone.
 But that framing is a trap.
 You will always return to wherever you feel most comfortable.
-It's not a character flaw — it's just how human beings are wired.
+It is not a character flaw.
+It is just how human beings are wired.

-The move isn't to force yourself outside of where you're comfortable.
-The move is to shift what you're comfortable with.
+The move is not to force yourself outside of where you are comfortable.
+The move is to shift what you are comfortable with.
 Make the bigger income number feel normal.
 Make the bolder conversation feel routine.
 Make the larger deal feel like Tuesday.

-If you wake up every morning and there's no urgency, no sense of direction, no quiet pull to go do the thing — it's not because you're lazy.
-It's because you're right where you decided to be comfortable.
+If you wake up every morning and there is no urgency, no sense of direction, no quiet pull to go do the thing, it is not because you are lazy.
+It is because you are right where you decided to be comfortable.
 The question is whether that place is aligned with what you say you actually want.

 What to Do With This